Back to Portfolio

 Why Market Right

-WFH deepening reduces demand further; $601M 2026 debt refinancing at higher rates
+Tariff-driven recession could freeze tech hiring and leasing decisions; WFH deepening reduces demand further; $601M 2026 debt refinancing in volatile rate environment

 Catalysts

-AI-driven SF leasing demand: 9M sq ft requirements, 60% YoY tour growth; KOP Phase 2 lease-up: UCSF 280K sq ft 16.5yr lease, 44% leased and rising; Interest rate cuts improving REIT valuations broadly; Flower Mart development restart potential
+AI-driven SF leasing demand: 9M sq ft requirements, 60% YoY tour growth, strongest Q4 in 6yrs; KOP Phase 2 lease-up: UCSF 280K sq ft 16.5yr lease, 44% leased and rising; Forward leasing pipeline grown >65% over last year; Flower Mart development restart potential; Dual superinvestor validation: Aschenbrenner (SALP 1.2%) + Oaktree/Marks (1.52%)

 Fair Value$57